scalameta/metals/website/blog/2018-12-12-fast-goto-definition.md

 )
 ```

-With this index, we can lookup which file defines `scala.Some` and then parse
+With this index, we find the definition of `Some.isEmpty` using the same steps
-`Option.scala` on-demand (like we do for Java) to find the position where
+as for `Files.readAllBytes` in Java:

+- take the enclosing toplevel class `scala.Some`
+- query index to know that `scala.Some` is defined in `scala/Option.scala`
+- parse `scala/Option.scala` to find exact position of `isEmpty` method.

-`def isEmpty: Boolean` is defined.
-The challenge is to efficiently build the
+The challenge is to efficiently build the index.
-index.

 ## Initial solution